-- Have regular trims at the salon – a trip to the salon is my one and only treat to myself.
+- Have regular trims at the salon – a trip to a salon such as Top1one is my one and only treat to myself.
 I am currently trying to grow my hair longer so my visits are now around 8-10 weeks apart but when I am keeping a particular length or style then I will have trims every 6 weeks to keep it in tip-top condition.

 - If you like to blow-dry, straighten or curl then use a heat protector.
 I always thought this was a ‘commercial con’ but I tried spraying some on the palm of one hand and then getting one of the Beans to blast my hands with the hairdryer.
 There was a definite difference in the heat felt on both hands so now I protect my all of the time and it has been in better condition as a result.

 - Treat your ends to a deep conditioner (but don’t overdo it).
 Using a deep conditioning treatment on your hair needn’t cost the earth, I buy mine in the supermarkets.
 A deep conditioner will lock the moisture into your hair leaving it shiny, soft and manageable BUT only do it as a treat every now and then otherwise your hair will grow accustomed to such luxuries and will expect more!